loickballoy/Yobo/README.md

-# 🧪 NutriScan
+# 🧪 Muka

-NutriScan is a mobile application that allows users to **scan pharmaceutical products** by barcode (EAN) and get:
+Muka is a mobile application that allows users to **scan pharmaceutical products** by barcode (EAN) and get:
 - Product information (name, category, country of issue, image)
 - Possible interactions with micronutrients
 - Side effects and patient-related effects extracted from curated datasets